An Open Letter

 Stereotype: College is a place where students leave their parents, churches, and friends to embark on a spiritual quest in which the environment is controlled by the school.

-Reality: College is a place where students bring the heritage of their parents, churches, and friends into conversation with the equally wonderful heirs of other families, churches, and friendships.
+Reality: That can happen, and it is a powerful 'myth' shaping many imaginations.
+But I resist it.
+College ought to be a place where students bring the heritage of their parents, churches, and friends into conversation with the wonderful heirs of other families, churches, and friendships.
 I seek to strengthen those legacies, not undermine them, and extend those prior relationships, not cut them off.
 Stretching students' faith can compound the stress of college.
 It can intensify students' loneliness.
 It can create a sense of dislocation from the past and uncertainty about the future.
 Adolescents need space to find their adult voices, but the last thing I want to do is alienate them from their families and church homes.
-You are not only welcome, but encouraged, to check out the course syllabi, podcasted lectures, readings, assignments, lecture outlines, and other resources on this site.
-Read some of the books and watch some of the online lectures, and discuss them with my students freely and critically.
+I not only welcome you but encourage you to check out the course syllabi, podcasted lectures, readings, assignments, lecture outlines, and other resources on this site.
+Watch some online lectures and read some assigned books, and discuss them freely and critically.
+Please ask the student to help you start a discovery group with other family or friends!
 While I do not want you to isolate students from the challenges of my courses, I want even less for my courses to isolate students from you.

 You know these students better than I probably ever will.
 You have helped make them the tremendous people they are.
 Though they may be far from home – because they may be far from home – your continued fellowship, discipline, encouragement, and careful trust are critical.